 We will make every effort to accommodate video needs host institutions might have.
 Identifying these needs early in the planning process is important.
-It is suggested that hosts fill out the broadcast site survey before planning can begin.
 Please do not hesitate to reach out if you have any questions regarding the NCAA.com championship productions.
 All live broadcasts can be found on NCAA.com.